MeldrickRubang/first-repo/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

 Using a jump box ensures that only a single machine on the network needs to be exposed to the Internet for administration via SSH.
-Because the jump box is the only exposed machine, it is also the machine we can focus most of our efforts on securing.
+Because the jump box is the only exposed machine, it is also the machine we can focus most of our hardening efforts.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the syslogs and system metrics.
 - Filebeat watches for changes to system logs,
-- Metricbeat watches for
+- Metricbeat monitors and reports on system metrics, such as CPU and RAM usage.

 The configuration details of each machine may be found below.